lh-rmyers/VidyoConnector-xamarin/README.md

 1. VidyoConnector         : Portable Class Library (PCL) containing shared code that can be used in Xamarin.iOS and Xamarin.Android (and more).
 2. VidyoConnector.iOS     : iOS application which leverages the VidyoConnector PCL in building it's UI.
 3. VidyoConnector.Android : Android application which leverages the VidyoConnector PCL in building it's UI.
+4. VidyoConnector.WPF : WPF application which leverages the VidyoConnector PCL in building it's UI.
+5. VidyoConnector.MacOS : MacOS Cocoa application which leverages the VidyoConnector PCL in building it's UI.
+6. VidyoConnector.UWP : UWP application which leverages the VidyoConnector PCL in building it's UI.

 ## Acquire VidyoClient iOS, Android and Windows SDKs
 > Note: Highlighted steps are very important because samples already contain configurations specified below and both SDK packages are linked as relative folders located in VidyoConnector-xamarin directory.